 Apparently everyone feels this way, because it was standing room only when we arrived, and even that was scarce.
 It would’ve been nice to sit at a table and have some time to look at everything hanging from the walls, but we ended up just chugging our beers and moving on.

 Hungry and full of beer, we ended up around the corner at a small pizza place called Ray’s.
 It wasn’t crowded but had an ‘A’ health rating, so we figured that was good enough for us.
 It probably wasn’t New York’s best pizza, but it was reasonably priced, and we enjoyed our meal.

 And that pretty much wrapped up our day in the city; we hopped back on the subway up to Grand Central Station and then transferred to Metro North for the trip back to New Haven.

-Some of you may recall my detailing of the most unbelievable ‘small world’ encounter: the time I ran into my undergraduate ecology professor from Washington at a lake in the Canadian Rockies (if not, you can read that tale here).
+Some of you may recall my detailing of my most unbelievable ‘small world’ encounter: the time I ran into my undergraduate ecology professor from Washington at a lake in the Canadian Rockies (if not, you can read that tale here).

 Well, this time I was the professor and one of my students was… well, the student.

-Big city, small world.
+Big freaking city, small freaking world.